Alibard/bombat-tyr/README.md

                         .build();
 ```

-### Custom styles
+### Applying custom UI items styles

-In total all screens in authorize module has 8 type of elements:
+In total, all screens in Authorize module have 8 types of elements:

  * TITLE
  * BUTTON